mehadaftab-spec/Tictactoe-MEHAD/README.md

 - index.pck

 ##Issues
 - Browser restrictions may prevent audio from autoplaying,user interaction may be required to start sound.The main menu music and sfx on/ off button not working currently, will fixed it soon.
+- update 30th april 4:37 pm ist fixe3d the minor issue of music om off button not working by changing the index.html
 - Some icon symbols may not render correctly in the web version due to font limitations.

 ## Project Status